 Each situation is unique, but as a general guideline, the type of Montana business you operate or products you manufacture should determine how much Montana commercial general liability insurance you need.
 A good rule of thumb for most small businesses is between $500,000 and $1 million.
 However, if yours is a high-risk business such as the building trades or has a high volume of interaction with the public such as a restaurant or retail business, you should consider increasing your coverage.
 Note that if you operate out of your home, your homeowner’s or renter’s insurance has limited coverage for business liability and loss.

 Montana commercial liability insurance premiums are based on a number of factors including the types of service or products you provide, the number of people you employ, how long you’ve been in business, and your claims history.
 Coverage is typically capped at a specific dollar amount for your policy period.

 Other Insurance to Consider for Your Montana Small Business

 Montana requires that anyone who employs one or more persons, whether full or part time, carry workers compensation insurance.
 Under certain circumstances, this can apply to independent contractors unless they provide proof of self-insurance or sign an exemption form.
 Sole proprietors with no employees are not required to carry workers compensation.
 Contact the Montana Department of Labor for details of exemptions and compliance. erd.dli.mt.gov

 Montana requires that all drivers carry minimum automobile insurance.
 If you use your car or truck for business, it is recommended that you purchase a commercial vehicle policy.

-Montana State Auditor and Commissioner of Insurance and Securities
+Office of the Montana State Auditor, Commissioner of Securities and Insurance